 In Level Two, creative spaces with ample space are re-opening, albeit on limited hours and or with limited numbers attending at any one time.
 Other organisations are waiting to re-open when the alert levels are reduced.
 If you would like advice or to talk directly with the leader of another creative space with a similar population to the one you manage, please get in touch with Jenny firstname.lastname@example.org or check out our Creative Spaces Directory for contact details

 Among the innovative ideas and activities, creative spaces are:

-- creating online workshops especially for their client group and posting to YouTube, Facebook or websites
+- creating online workshops especially for their client group and posting to YouTube, Facebook and/or websites

-- creating closed Facebook groups where artists and staff can post private updates of their artwork and send messages of support/inspiration
+- creating closed Facebook groups where artists and staff can post private updates of their artwork/video sessions and send messages of support/inspiration

 - loaning creative space library books

 - keeping in touch by phone and email, at regular intervals